JoinColony/colonyJS/docs/_API_ColonyClient.md

 ### `removeTaskWorkerRole.startOperation({ taskId })`

-Remove the `WORKER_ROLE` from an address.
-This function can only be called before the task is complete, i.e. either before the deliverable has been submitted or the address assigned the `WORKER_ROLE` has failed to meet the deadline and the address assigned the `MANAGER_ROLE` has marked the task as complete.
+Remove the task `WORKER` role from an address.
+This function can only be called before the task is complete, i.e. either before the deliverable has been submitted or the address assigned the task `WORKER` role has failed to meet the deadline and the address assigned the task `MANAGER` role has marked the task as complete.

 **Input**